sablikj/librar-ist/README.md

 * The book search screen allows users to see the full list of books ever donated to any library managed from within the App and to filter it down with a text search
 * The user should be able to center the map on their current location at the press of a button.
 * A button to enable/ disable notifications of when the book becomes available in one of the user’s favorite libraries
+* A list of libraries where the book is available indicating how far away they are and sorted by this distance
 * Map has search bar to lookup and center the map on a given address
 *	Free libraries should show up on the map with markers.
+*	Tapping a library brings up its information panel
 *	The user’s favorite libraries should be highlighted with a different marker.
 *	Tapping a marker goes to the respective library’s information panel, which should include the following:
     *	The library’s name